-- Drishti – Each asana has its own drishti, or focal point.
+- Drishti: Each asana has its Drishti or focal point.

 Vinyasa Counts – Yogic Learning At Higher Level

-Add the assigned breath (inhale or exhale, or both) while moving, and the assigned gaze (drishti).
+Add the assigned breath (inhale, exhale, or both) while moving and the assigned gaze (Drishti).
 So engaged and occupied is your mind that there is no time for daily concerns or the dreaded asana that will soon appear in your practice.
-It’s simpler to maintain your practice clean, true, and graceful if you know how to count yourself through each pose by heart.
+Maintaining your practice clean, true, and graceful is simpler if you know how to count yourself through each pose by heart.

 Hatha Yoga encompasses most Western yoga practices.
 Hatha Yoga is any yoga practice that involves physical yoga postures.
 Preparing the body, mind, and spirit for meditation requires Hatha practises.

-Although the length of each class varies based on the instructor, the majority of classes last between 45 and 90 minutes.
+Although the length of each class varies based on the instructor, most classes last between 45 and 90 minutes.
 Classes often begin with a light warm-up, progress to more physically demanding poses, and conclude with a brief moment of meditation or reflection.
 Typical classes are divided into the following categories:

 - Meditation: The majority of classes conclude with a brief period of contemplation.
-It is possible that your teacher will advise you to lie down on your back and cover yourself with a blanket for this period of quiet contemplation.
-Some instructors may lead you through a guided meditation or utilise Tibetan singing bowls to help you relax and unwind.
+Your teacher may advise you to lie down on your back and cover yourself with a blanket for this period of quiet contemplation.
+Some instructors may lead you through guided meditation or utilise Tibetan singing bowls to help you relax and unwind.